 Under the terms of the Freedom of Information (Scotland) Act 2002, the Board of Management is required to supply any person with a copy of the College's most recent financial statements within twenty working days of a request after such date as which the financial statements have been laid before and approved by the Scottish Parliament.
 The College will also make available the Annual Report and Financial Statements on the College's website.
 An electronic copy will be available on request to the College.
-Previous annual financial statements are also available on the College website or by request to the Secretary to the Board who can be contacted via email at Shirley.gordon@wcs.ac.uk
+Previous annual financial statements are also available on the College website or by request to the Governance Manager who can be contacted via email at susan.mcdonald@wcs.ac.uk